 What are the visitor center and park hours?

 The Antietam National Battlefield visitor center is open daily 9am to 5pm.
 The park and visitor center are closed Thanksgiving, December 25, and January 1.
 The park grounds and park tour roads close at dark.
 (20 minutes after sunset).
+See hours for more information.

 How much does it cost?

-The Park Entrance Fee is $10.00 per individual or $20.00 per vehicle.
+See fees for current pricing.
 Schools and military groups visting for educational purposes may apply for a fee waiver.

 How often is the movie shown?